Chanel Miller Says 'Know My Name,' As She Reflects On Her Assault By Brock Turner

 "I didn't know that money could make the cell doors swing open.
 I didn't know that if a woman was drunk when the violence occurred, she wouldn't be taken seriously.
 I didn't know that if he was drunk when the violence occurred, people would offer him sympathy.
 I didn't know that my loss of memory would become his opportunity.
 I didn't know that being a victim was synonymous with not being believed."

-Stanford emerges as a sharp example of institutional cowardice: it's failure to meaningfully follow up after it became clear she was not a student, and an offer of money for therapy on the condition that she not sue the school.
+Stanford emerges as a sharp example of institutional cowardice: its failure to meaningfully follow up after it became clear she was not a student, and an offer of money for therapy on the condition that she not sue the school.
 "I finally understood I was visible not as a person, but a legal threat, a grave liability," she writes.
 The conflict comes to a head around a memorial garden Stanford put in the place she was attacked.
 They wanted to put up a plaque, and she suggests quotes from her victim statement.
 They reject her suggestions, hoping for something reassuring and inane, something that implied all was forgiven.
 After a protracted negotiation, she says no.

 Here again we see her insistence on the sanctity of holding your own when the world wants to sand away your edges, make you a symbol or a target, an anonymous body or a perfect victim.
 "I encourage you to sit in that garden, but when you do, close your eyes and I'll tell you about the real garden, the sacred place," she writes.